logzio/logz-docs/_source/logzio_collections/_shippers/logstash.md

     Add these code blocks to the end of your existing Logstash configuration file.

-    Make sure the `mutate` block is the last item in the `filter` block.
+    Make sure the `mutate` block is the last item in the `filters` block.

     ```conf
     filter {